Pavanibr2002/Employee-Management-Service/README.md

 Department Data Microservice: Handles department-related information such as department names, managers, and associated teams.​

 Team Data Microservice: Focuses on team-specific details, including team members, projects, and assignments.

+The communication between these 3 services is established using RestTemplate.